noguilt/easyLag/README.md

 # easyLag
-_A script to be used in server testing, can lower TPS with just a crafting table._
+_A stress testing tool for MC servers, can lower TPS with just a crafting table._

 Only works on Java Minecraft servers 1.12+